 Of all the complaints received in 2015, by far the most common reason for submitting them was payment issues - a grand total of 3,479 complaints, 1,812 of which were accepted.
 For the sake of comparison, the next in line are bonus issues with 487 complaints submitted and 161 accepted.

 Additionally, since the AskGamblers Complaints Team created new and stricter procedures regarding the process of reviewing complaints with the aim to avoid any unnecessary damage over the affected casino business, the number of rejected complaints increased from 1,405 in 2015 to 3,015 in 2016, 1,667 of which were, once again, regarding payment issues.

-The reasons for complaints being rejected ranged from lack of evidence, insufficient amount of information provided and acknowledged violation of casino or bonus rules, which were the most common reasons overall, to the least common, such as the complaint being submitted against the wrong online casino.
+The reasons for complaints being rejected ranged from lack of evidence, an insufficient amount of information provided and acknowledged violation of casino or bonus rules, which were the most common reasons overall, to the least common, such as the complaint being submitted against the wrong online casino.

 Time for some more record-breaking statistics.
 Namely, the AskGamblers Complaints Team managed to resolve 7 out of any 10 accepted and processed complaints, which is nearly twice as better as other similar complaint services.

 Top 3 Resolved Complaints with the Largest Disputed Amount

 Out of all the complaints received and resolved, these 3 made it to the top in terms of the disputed amount: